noamaianski/portfolio/Provinces1.md

 ```

-#### It's difficult to read data in this format, and so I have converted the dictionary in to a DataFrame, with the index set as the province.
+#### It's difficult to understand the data in this format, so I used the below code to convert the dictionary into a DataFrame, with the index set as the names of the provinces.

 ```python